-We work with a unique model of direct partnership with mahouts, empowering them with the toold they need to support their families and their elephants back in their home village rather than buying their elephants or employing them to work near the big cities.
-Our pilot project works with Karen hill tribe mahouts in northern Thailand but our model is designed for replication throughout elephant rangeland including Cambodia, Laos and Vietnam where elephant trekking is still widely practiced and in Myanmar where trekking industry professionals are now pushing to create a widespread elepahant riding industry.
-The need for models like ours is dire to prevent further harm to elephants and help exploited mahouts escape the poverty of the elephant tourism industry.
+Our Work: We work with a unique safari-style model of elephant tourism in direct partnership with mahouts, empowering them with the tools they require to support their families and their elephants in their home village, rather than selling their elephants or employing them to work near big cities.
+The pilot project works with the Karen hill tribe mahouts in northern Thailand, but it is designed for replication throughout elephant rangeland.

 This multifaceted approach achieves many things: It cuts off the supply of elephants to the tourism industry, stops the demand of tourists by offering ethical alternatives, brings a sustainable source of income to impoverished communities, and provides science-based evidence showing good elephant welfare.